sqrta/Synthesis-838e-project/README.md

 ### Synthesize

-User first need to give the specification, represented by an aribitrary racket function that uses a list of integers as inputs.
+The user first needs to give the specification, represented by an arbitrary racket function that uses a list of integers as inputs.
 For example, a `max` function
 ```
 (define (max-spec x y)
   (if (> x y) x y))
 ```
-Then user specifies a list of instructions `insts` can be used to synthesize the target function and run
+Then the user specifies a list of instructions `insts` can be used to synthesize the target function and run
 ```
 (Synth max-spec insts)
 ```